-Are you in grade, 10, 11 or 12 in Queensland... get Qualified (get potentially 5 QCE points), get Certified (i.e. learn to scuba dive) from Gold Coast to Cairns for NO COURSE COST!
+Are you in grade, 10, 11 or 12 in Queensland, 15 years or older... get Qualified (get potentially 5 QCE points), get Certified (i.e. learn to scuba dive) from Gold Coast to Cairns for NO COURSE COST!

 The Australian Institute of Sport and Recreation (AISR) is registered with the Department of Education Queensland to provide Certificate 3 Guarantee funded programs including Vocational Education and Training (VET) in Schools.
 VET in schools is a Nationally Recognised Training program that is available to secondary school students (Grades 10, 11 and 12) as part of their school curriculum.
 During the school year, students can explore a career path by enrolling in our Certificate II in Outdoor Recreation course designed specifically for secondary school students.
 Completion of the Certificate II and the PADI openwater course (seperate coursework and award) may provide 5 credits towards their Queensland Certificate of Education (4 Certificate II points and 1 PADI enrichment point).

 Students can study towards completing the qualification whilst at school utilising our online learning portal or workbooks for a few hours a week and then attend our recreational facilities for the skill set development.
 Alternatively you can complete the learning activity by attending our facilities on an organised daily schedule per semester or attend a camp fulltime for several weeks.
 Skill sets may include: